vik-s/quartz/content/projects/newsletter/long form/Measuring Angles with FMCW Radar.md

 *Put link to velocity article*

 In this article, we will focus on the estimation of angle of arrival of objects using multiple antennas.
 Specifically we will cover:
-- thing1
-- thing2
+- 3D radar data, or radar cuboid
+- How angle of arrival is estimated
-- thing3
+- The Angle FFT
+- Use of MIMO for radar

 Read time: X mins
 ## Understanding the Radar Cuboid*

 fn: Literature calls it a Radar Cube, but I refuse to use that nomenclature because it implies all dimensions of cube are the same.
 As we will see quite quickly, it is almost never so.
 A more accurate term is cuboid, even if it does not roll off the tongue.